I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

 There is a legend that John XIII once cured a nobleman possessed by evil spirits using the chains that bound St Peter, who, as prisoner to King Herod, was allegedly freed by an angel who happened to be passing.
 The story goes that John had used several ordinary chains to no effect, but when he used the real one that had shackled Peter, the nobleman recovered.

-John succeeded John XII in 965AD, inheriting his feud with Otto I the Holy Roman Emperor.
-Upon his return to Rome, John had Peter, the Prefect of Rome (who had plotted against him) hung by his hair from a statue of Marcus Aurelius before being stripped naked and tied backward on an ass covered in feathers with a bell round his neck and paraded through the streets of Rome before being thrown into a dungeon and then sent to the Holy Roman Emperor in Germany.
+John succeeded John XII in 965AD, inheriting his feud with Otto I, the Holy Roman Emperor.
+Upon his return to Rome, John had Peter, the Prefect of Rome (who had plotted against him), hung by his hair from a statue of Marcus Aurelius before being stripped naked, covered in feathers, adorned with a bell around his neck, tied backwards on a donkey, and paraded through the streets of Rome.
+After all of that, he was thrown into a dungeon and then sent to the Holy Roman Emperor in Germany.

-Despite his renaissance tendencies, Paul was no “fluffy poof” and in spite of looking stereotypically Jewish in the above portrait, he was a rabid anti-semite.
+Despite his refined tastes, Paul was not an enlightened figure, and he was known as a rabid antisemite.
 He is alleged to have been the originator of the law forcing the Jews to wear a yellow star, echoed by the Nazis centuries later.
-Allegedly suffering a heart attack whilst “being sodomised by a page boy”, Paul died in 1471.

 Regent to the boy king Louis XV of France, Philippe was a bit of a scientist and musician in his youth, composing two operas and undertaking scientific research in between wars during his military career in Spain and Italy.